Weston Child Endangerment Lawyer

 - When a parent is arrested for shoplifting or another crime while accompanied by a child

-Not only are child endangerment charges usually treated as felonies, but Weston child endangerment lawyers have seen them almost always trigger an abuse or neglect investigation.
+Not only are child endangerment charges usually treated as felonies, but they almost always trigger an abuse or neglect investigation.
 The investigation is conducted by the Connecticut Department of Children and Families which could result in the children’s removal from the home.

 Penalties for Risk of Injury